Who were the Hungarians?

-Having come from the Eurasian Steppes, the Hungarian aka Magyar nation of Chief Árpád has preserved many unique customs from their formerly nomadic lifestyle, including the military traditions of light cavalry warfare.
+Having come from the Eurasian Steppes, the Hungarian aka the Magyar nation of Chief Árpád has preserved many unique customs from their formerly nomadic lifestyle, including the military traditions of light cavalry warfare.

 Later, the Magyars led many campaigns against the west.
 Some historians say that they were only hired mercenaries of different western rulers while others think they were searching for the “treasure of Attila” that Charlemagne had taken from the Avar tribes.
 The Hungarian invasions of Europe (German: Ungarneinfälle) took place in the ninth and tenth centuries, the period of transition in the history of Europe in the Early Middle Ages, when the territory of the former Carolingian Empire was threatened by invasion from multiple hostile forces, the Magyars from the east, the Vikings from the north and the Arabs from the south.